kensanata/phoebe/README.md

 - `config` probably doesn't exist, yet; it is an optional file containing Perl code where you can add new features and change how Phoebe works (see ["Configuration"](#configuration) below)
+- `conf.d` probably doesn't exist, either; it is an optional directory containing even more Perl files where you can add new features and change how Phoebe works (see ["Configuration"](#configuration) below); the idea is that people can share stand-alone configurations that you can copy into this directory without having to edit your own `config` file.

 ## Options